OSU Extension Service Internship Program

 Interested students will apply to the OSU Jobs website.
 Internship candidates will rank order their top five counties in addition to entering their home county (if living in Oregon).
 Applications are matched to participating counties based upon interest and opportunities available.
 Participating counties will review the candidates and select an alternate and primary student.
 When selections are complete and position are filled, students will be notified.

-OSU students may be reviewed by the College Internship Coordinators and the Extension Internship Coordinator to check that applicants meet the basic qualifications if apply for internship for credit.
+OSU students may be reviewed by the College Internship Coordinators and the Extension Internship Coordinator to check that applicants meet the basic qualifications if applying for internship for credit.

 What are the work hours and duration of the program?